YOU DON'T KNOW ME

 June 8 & 9, 2020

 It has been quite a year for our Season 12 Apprentice Company.
-As their time with us draws to a close, they will present You Don’t Know Me, a collection of solo works.
-Due to social distancing requirements, shows will be performed to a closed house.
+Even as our season was cut short and our face-ro-face time with the full company was limited due to COVID-19 physical distancing restrictions, the Apprentice Company created and presented You Don't Know Me, a collection of solo works.
+Due to physical distancing requirements, the solo shows were performed to a closed house.

 YOU DON'T KNOW ME